 After exercising your dog, offer him/her fresh clean water (and food) as usual.
 NEVER deny a dog of fresh clean water, but DO be strategic when providing water right before and during the flight since it may be difficult to relieve him/herself on the plane.
 I limit my water intake as soon as my four paws hit the airport grounds.
 I always pee (or shall I say, mark?) and walk around outside one last time for about 5-10 minutes.
 Most airports have pet areas for dogs to relieve themselves outside (and sometimes even inside).
 Offer your dog water (and of course, food) right after his/her walk before heading to the airport, and then once every 4 hours or so until landing.
 My vets advised me that healthy adult dogs (myself included) shouldn’t have a problem holding their bladder for more than 10 hours, but I still exercise this practice with extreme caution.
 An option is to place a pee pad in the carrier just in case your dog cannot hold it.

 Have a safe and healthy journey, escapaders!
 Want more tips on healthy air travel for your furry pals?
-I’ll be finishing my BRAND NEW E-Book solely dedicated to dog travel soon.
-Sign up for early-bird notification now!
+Get your paws on my BRAND NEW E-Book now!

 Markin’ it up,